Yejia995/LinkTree/README.md

 # LinkTree
 This project is a simple LinkTree built with one HTML file.
 The purpose of this project is to create a customizable and easily editable LinkTree for your social media profiles.
+A live [demo](https://Yejia995.github.io/LinkTree/) is hosting on Github Pages.

 ## Getting Started
 Download the HTML file and open it with a text editor of your choice.